atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Connection timeouts and retries

-The configuration has been improved to allow fine tuning of the way Zenoh tries to connect to configured remote endpoints and tries to open listening endpoints.
+Zenoh’s configuration has been improved to fine tune how Zenoh connects to configured remote endpoints and tries to open listening endpoints.

 In both [connect](https://github.com/eclipse-zenoh/zenoh/blob/ac6bbf4676949677887e96e9bb38519cab69ad28/DEFAULT_CONFIG.json5#L24) and [listen](https://github.com/eclipse-zenoh/zenoh/blob/ac6bbf4676949677887e96e9bb38519cab69ad28/DEFAULT_CONFIG.json5#L57) sections of the configuration, the following entries have been added:

 - `timeout_ms` defines the maximum amount of time (in milliseconds) Zenoh should spend trying (and eventually retrying) to connect to remote endpoints or to open listening endpoints before eventually failing.
 Special value `0` indicates no retry and special value `-1` indicates infinite time.
 - `exit_on_failure` defines how Zenoh should behave when it fails to connect to remote endpoints or to open listening endpoints in the allocated `timeout_ms` time. `true` indicates that `open()` should return an error when the timeout elapsed. `false` indicates that `open()` should return `Ok` when the timeout elapsed and continue to try to connect to configured remote endpoints and to open configured listening endpoints in background.